-Some consider that there is no linkage between applying annual cohorts and procyclicality as transparency is the best way to avoid pro-cyclicality, as it allows to investors to anticipate their reaction and in this way prevents cliff-effects, and capital availability drives underwriting capacity and this is determined by Solvency II rather than IFRS 17.
+20 Some consider that there is no linkage between applying annual cohorts and procyclicality as transparency is the best way to avoid pro-cyclicality and capital availability drives underwriting capacity and this is determined by Solvency II rather than IFRS 17.
 Furthermore, there is no evidence of an adverse effect on business competitiveness and financial stability due to the annual cohort requirement despite such concerns.